 We construct our atomic edit dataset using pairs from the resulting sequence.
-In particular, for each tuple $(s_i, p_{i-1}, p_i)$, we ask an LLM $F_{\text{gen}}$ to generalize $s_i$ so that it can applied to a wider variety of programs; the resulting description $e_i \sim F_{\text{gen}}(s_i, p_i)$ is what we refer to as an atomic edit.
+For each tuple $(s_i, p_{i-1}, p_i)$, we ask an LLM $F_{\text{gen}}$ to generalize $s_i$ so it applies to a wider variety of programs; the resulting description $e_i \sim F_{\text{gen}}(s_i, p_i)$ is an atomic edit.
 Then, our dataset of atomic edits is

 Finally, we can use RAS with $\Pi_{\text{atomic}}$, with a slight modification to account for some of the extra information.
-Specifically, we modify the LLM $F_{\text{opt}}$ for program optimization to include both the atomic edit---i.e., given an atomic edit $(e,\pi)$ and a program $p$, we sample an optimized version $p'\sim F_{\text{opt}}(e,\pi,p)$.
-Intuitively, $e$ provides instructions on how $p$ should be optimized, and $\pi$ shows one example of how $e$ can be applied.
+Specifically, we modify the LLM $F_{\text{opt}}$ for program optimization to include the atomic edit---i.e., given atomic edit $(e,\pi)$ and program $p$, we sample an optimized version $p'\sim F_{\text{opt}}(e,\pi,p)$.
+Intuitively, $e$ provides instructions on how to optimize $p$, and $\pi$ shows one example applying $e$.